 Requirements for source data:

-Precise geographical coordinates of the object in the required coordinate system (specialists of GEO INNOTER LLC will clarify the coordinates provided by the Client in any convenient form).
+Precise geographical coordinates of the object in the required coordinate system (specialists of GEO INNOTER LTD will clarify the coordinates provided by the Client in any convenient form).

 - GIS - QGIS, ArcGIS, etc.